acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 > Notes:
 > - missing from PDTB2, added with PDTB3 as top-level category "Hypophora": "In HYPOPHORA relations, one argument (commonly Arg1) expresses a question and the other argument (commonly Arg2) provides an answer.""

+Original examples from Bunt and Prasad (2015) seem to put all questions into functional dependence.

+- (x.1) A: go south and you’ll pass some cliffs on your right. **[Feedback-act]** B: okay
+- (x.2) A: and keep going down south. **[Feedback-act]** B: mmhmm
+- (x.3) A: we are going to go due south straight south and then we’re going to turn straight back round and head north past an old mill on the right hand side. **[Feedback-act]** B: due south and then back up again

 ### Entity relations (`EntRel`)

 In an entity relation, the utterance provides further description about some entity or entities introduced in the anchor, expanding the narrative forward of which the anchor is a part, or expanding on the setting relevant for interpreting the anchor.
 Utterance and anchor describe distinct situations, and the anchor may seen as a "foreground" that introduces the entities elaborated in the utterance (Bunt & Prasad 2016).
 Entity relations are not marked by explicit discourse markers, but defined by coreference between their referrring expressions, the anchor *must* always precede the utterance.

 > Note: Our naming follows PDTB2 and PDTB3.
 According to Bunt and Prasad (2016), entity relations are equivalent to the SemAF relation "Expansion", but here, we refrained from this name because it would create an unfortunate overlap with the top-level class `EXPANSION` which does *not* overlap with PDTB entity relations.

+> Note: Żurowski et al. 2023 (p.487) report the SemAF relation "Expansion" with roles "Narrative" and "Expander".
+This differs from scientificially published version of ISO SemAF.
+They give the following example

+- (x) She insisted that I go to college. **[EntRel]** During the occupation, she put herself in great danger to save me ...	(Żurowski et al. 2023, p.487, translated from Polish)

 > Note: ISO SemAF distinguishes two argument roles here, "foreground" and "entity description".
 As the foreground is always the anchor and the entity description is always the utterance, all AURIS annotations for entity relations are actually instances of SemAF entity description.
 Foreground is never explicitly annotated.